-This is the last time I speak of Crete this year as I cannot miss to tell you about the museums of ChaniaA (I explained the big A in my previous post) which we had more than enough time to visit due to the un-fitness of the beaches for sun bathing.
+This is the last time I speak of the southern Greek island this year as I cannot miss to tell you about the Cretan museums and especially those of ChaniaA (I explained the big A in my previous post) which we had more than enough time to visit due to the un-fitness of the beaches for sun bathing.
 The above photo, as one could guess from the anchor, is the entrance to the Maritime Museum located inside a wing of the olf Venetian fortress at the harbour; unlike Heraklion, here the fortress itself is not open for visits.
 Apart from the gigantic anchor, I’d like to draw some attention to the wonderful colured ‘flooring’ of the old quarter buildings which naturally include the foliage.
 And as uninterested in sailing as I might be, I’ve always believed that one can find something interesting for him- or herself in every museum or tourist site if there is good will.

 For example, they can make a photo of themselves with a gigantic shell, even if they are unable to emerge from it graciously, dressed in nothing but their long hair like Uma Thurman once did in The Adventures of Baron Munchausen.
 One can admire the wonderful ship models which probably took their craftsmen months to make the tiny little oars tied with tinly little ropes.
 However, one can also focus on the model of how a trireme worked, that is, where the three rows of oarsmen were located and how they were called: